port-labs/port-docs/docs/guides/all/scaffold-a-new-service.md

 :::info Prerequisites

 - This guide assumes you have a Port account and that you have finished the [onboarding process](/quickstart).
 We will use the `Service` blueprint that was created during the onboarding process.
-- You will need a Git repository (Github, GitLab, or Bitbucket) in which you can place a workflow/pipeline that we will use in this guide.
+- You will need a Git repository (GitHub, GitLab,Bitbucket or Azure DevOps) in which you can place a workflow/pipeline that we will use in this guide.
 If you don't have one, we recommend creating a new repository named `Port-actions`.

 :::